hapax/hapax.github.io/assets/bhqc.md

 aka *quantum gravity*.
-The goal of this tutorial will be to explore some of the problems of black holes and quantum gravity, and to introduce cutting edge techniques from the realm of quantum mechanics.
+The goal of this tutorial will be to explore some of the problems of black holes and quantum gravity, and to introduce cutting edge approaches which, surprisingly, come directly from language of quantum computing.

 #### Black hole basics